VtheRtech/Trade-Union-Analysis/README.md

 # Trade-Union-Analysis

+## Method
+This analysis will be conducted using the following programs: R programming and Tableau.

 This project explores unions and their relationship to each other and the nation-states that govern them.
 So far, there will be four analyses: a linear regression analysis exploring the relationship between union density and collective bargaining agreement coverage.
 A time series analysis of the trade union database on the state of unions globally and in the United States.
 A comparative analysis between the United States and the rest of the world.
 Lastly, a descriptive analysis consisting of frequency tables will analyze the whole trade union database.

-## Method
-This analysis will be conducted using the following programs: R programming and Tableau.

 ## About The Datasets
 ### Stata

+Level of national compliance with labor rights, 2021 The indicator has a range from 0 to 10, with 0 being the best possible score (indicating higher levels of compliance withfundamental rights at work) and 10 the worst (indicating lower levels of compliance with fundamental rights at work).
+Data source: International Labour Organization (ILO) – Learn more about this data OurWorldInData.org/trade-and-globalization | CC BY

+Barry T. Hirsch, David A. Macpherson, and Wayne G. Vroman, “Estimates of Union Density by State,” Monthly Labor Review, Vol. 124, No. 7, July 2001, pp. 51-55.
+  (accompanying data online at www.unionstats.com).
+  © 2022 by Barry T. Hirsch, David A. Macpherson, and Wayne G. Vroman
+    (accompanying data online at www.unionstats.com).
+© 2022 by Barry T. Hirsch, David A. Macpherson, and Wayne G. Vroman

 "The trade union density is defined as the number of net union members (i.e excluding those who are not in the labor force, unemployed and self-employed) as a proportion of the number of employees.
 Data reported in this Table refer to the UD_hist variable of the OECD/AIAS ICTWSS database and combine estimates based either on administrative sources labor force surveys or both.
 For more information and full methodology."